Neo-101/Neo-101.github.io/_posts/2019-05-07-how-to-install-snap-python.md

 Download and install SNAP from [ESA](http://step.esa.int/main/download/).

-Note that there is **Select Python** step during installation as the following picture shows. **Select the checkbox** of *Configure SNAP for use with Python*.
+Note that there is **Select Python** step during installation as the following screenshot shows. **Select the checkbox** of *Configure SNAP for use with Python*.
 Python executable can be found by command:

 ```
 which python